Phone Calls From The Dead

 Dean looks back at the phone call from two days prior and recalls how it had made him more vigilant.
 It possibly saved his life.
 Was it his deceased mother trying to help him?

-What causes a deceased loved one’s phone to call you?
-Is it simply an explainable machinery malfunction or have spirits tried to communicate with us the only way they can?
+While there is no way to prove where these calls come from, we can consider the possibilities.
+Are these phone calls from the dead simply an explainable machinery malfunction or have spirits tried to communicate with us the only way they can?
 Share with us your thoughts and experiences.